mathesh-me/argocd-prep-guide/argocd/private-repositories/private-helm-repo.md

 ### How to Add Private Helm Repositories using Argo CD UI?

-- Go to the Argo CD UI.
+- Navigate to the Argo CD UI.
 - Click on the `Settings` tab.
 - Click on the `Repositories` tab.
 - Click on the `Add Repository` button.